Mahmoud-Barbary/Mahmoud-Barbary/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left"> Hey there 👋</h1>

 ###

-<p align="left">Hello, I am CS Grad from UMN.
+<p align="left">Hello!
+I am Mahmoud Barbary, a recent CS Grad from UMN.
 I am passionate about software and creativity through technology.<br>I am always keen on learning, and strive to continue building projects and share them here for years to come!</p>

 ###